What Is Brand Positioning?

 1. Who Is Your Target Market?

 Remember, your brand exists to serve the needs of its target customers.
 Customer needs are unique, dynamic, and personal.
-Before you embark on brand positioning, you need to study your target market.
-Understand what they need and use that as a perceptual map to craft an impactful brand proposition and visual identity.
+Before you embark on brand positioning, you need to study your target market—and closely.
+Understand what your audience needs and use that as a perceptual map to craft an impactful brand proposition and visual identity.

-To position yourself properly, you must gain an understanding of your consumers’ perceptions, which means thinking in their shoes, assessing their needs and taking into account what they want from their customer experience.
+To position yourself properly, you must gain an understanding of your consumers’ perceptions, which means putting yourself in their shoes, assessing their desires, challenges, values, likes, dislikes, and much more, to truly understand what they want from their customer experience and how you can provide it for them.

-They will decide whether or not your brand fits within their preferences and whether they are interested in it based on their brand awareness, experiences, circumstances, and, of course, the exposure to the messages you will provide.
+At the end of the day, your brand may attempt to influence the perception of your brand, but ultimately, your audience decides how you’re perceived.
+They will decide whether or not your brand fits their preferences and whether they’re interested based on their brand awareness, experiences, circumstances, and, of course, the exposure to the messages you provide through marketing campaigns and other touchpoints they interact with.

 2. What Competitive Advantage Do You Want to Leverage?